LLNL/zfp/docs/source/execution.rst

 When chunks are whole multiples of the word size, no temporary buffers are allocated and the threads write compressed data directly to the target buffer.
-The CUDA implementation uses atomics to avoid race conditions, and therefore does not need temporary buffers, regardless of chunk alignment.
+The CUDA implementation uses atomics to avoid race conditions and therefore does not need temporary buffers, regardless of chunk alignment.

 Using OpenMP